 Pick an acceptable institution

 The Texas State Board of Public Accountancy only recognizes baccalaureate and higher degrees from select institutions of higher education.
 You need to confirm the college or university you’re attending, or plan to attend, adheres to the Texas educational requirements.
+You will need an accredited Bachelor's Degree in Accounting to become a CPA, but to get started in your education path, you can start with an associate's.

 If you’ve already received a baccalaureate degree from an accredited institution, you can qualify to take the Uniform CPA Examination by taking accounting courses or completing an accounting program at a pre-approved community college.